-That National Medical Associations cooperate with their national governments or other appropriate authorities to develop effective policies on the safe and appropriate use of injections.
-These policies would demand appropriate financing and include the assessment of current injection practices and the development of an integrated plan.
-Such a plan should support the provision of adequate supplies of injection equipment, measures to enforce proper standards of sterilisation where needed, the management of sharps waste and training programs to deter the overuse of injections and promote safe injection practices.
+- 1. Cooperate with their national governments or other appropriate authorities to develop effective policies on the safe and suitable use of injections, including appropriate financing, the assessment of current injection practices and the development of an integrated plan; - Develop a plan that supports the provision of adequate supplies of injection equipment, measures to enforce proper standards of sterilization where needed, the management of sharps waste, and education programs to deter the overuse of injections as well as promote safe injection practices;

-That physicians worldwide are urged to:
+Physicians worldwide to

-- Prescribe non-injectable medication rather than injectable medication whenever possible and promote the use of non-injectable medication with patients and their colleagues; - Use injectable medications only if safe and appropriate and administer injections in a way that does not harm the recipient, the provider and the community;

-• Ensure that only waste disposal containers for sharp objects be used to safely dispose of used surgical material (e.g. needles, blades, etc.), and that the covers of sharp instruments not be re-utilised.
+- 3. Educate patients on equivalent action and efficacy of non-injectable medications; - 4.
+Prescribe non-injectable medication whenever possible and promote the use of non-injectable medication that are viable alternatives; - 5.
+Use injectable medications only if safe and appropriate and administer injections in a way that does not harm the recipient, the provider and the community; - 6.
+Ensure that only waste disposal containers for sharp objects be used to safely dispose of used surgical material (e.g. needles, blades, etc.), that the covers of sharp instruments not be re-utilised, and, if possible, use auto-disable syringes - 7.
 Raise awareness regarding the risks involved with unsafe injections and help bring about behaviour changes in patients and health professionals to promote safe and appropriate injections.
-Training in this area should emphasise that needles should not be re-sheathed
+Education in this area should emphasise that needles should not be re-sheathed.